DEEP-DIVE SUCCESS STORY

 Replicate it: Don't give up if initial efforts fail.
 Document everything for future decision-makers.
 New chiefs, new mayors, and new council members may be more receptive.

-The Palo Alto campaign used California Public Records Act requests strategically.
-Even when the state was slow to respond, the requests generated news coverage and established important facts.
+The Palo Alto campaign used California Public Records Act requests as both research tools and news hooks.
+When the state was slow to comply, that delay became a story.
+Either way, the requests produced results.

 Request the October 2020 DOJ CLETS memo and your department's response letter.
 This establishes whether encryption was required or chosen voluntarily.